 〰️ To clarify, the sex we were talking about was penetrative and for the purposes of this article, painful sex refers to penetrative sex and/or inserting something into the vagina. 〰️

-The good news?
 There are about as many amazing tools for those experiencing painful sex as there are unique experiences and types of pain during sex.
-The amount of women, brands and communities speak up and doing something to raise awareness that painful sex isn't something that has to be accepted as normal is truly inspiring.
+The amount of women, brands and communities speaking up and doing something to raise awareness that painful sex isn't something that has to be accepted as normal is truly inspiring.

 This week we talked with one of the amazing women behind the pain-free sex movement; Emily Sauer, Founder and CEO of intimate wearable brand designed to help women and couples who experience deep dyspareunia (painful sex), Ohnut.
 Emily is a spritely entrepreneur who has always been passionate about creating catalysts that spark human connection.
 While developing Ohnut, she co-founded the Lady Bits League, founded the Pain Perception Project, and is now launching Pelvic Gym to connect people and professionals from all over the sexual and pelvic health world, through education and story.
 Emily has redefined her life as a proud entrepreneur, maker, community leader, and pelvic health advocate.

-Emily: Not only is communication essential in the bedroom, but even more-so in the doctor’s office.
-To add clarity, OB/GYN’s are trained in disease, infection, and childbirth.
+Emily: Not only is communication essential in the bedroom but even more so in the doctor’s office.
+To add clarity, OB/GYNs are trained in disease, infection, and childbirth.
 Not pain.
 Especially not sex.
-After medical school, additional fellowships offer this kind of specialized training (at additional time / cost), which is less commonly pursued for non-specialists.
+After medical school, additional fellowships offer this kind of specialized training (at additional time/cost), which is less commonly pursued by non-specialists.
 In the event that a doctor is unhelpful, you have every right to ask for a referral to a pain specialist or a Pelvic Floor Physical Therapist who may be more qualified in pelvic diagnostics.
-Self advocacy is essential.
+Self-advocacy is essential.

 Another common misunderstanding is that speaking up about painful sex to a partner is a bad thing, when in fact by not telling a partner, we’re stripping them of any ability to help.
 On the positive side of speaking up, a foundation of trust is also the best foundation for play and creativity.